What Is the Best Way to Read the Room Everfi?

 Why Reading the Room Matters in Modern Life

 Everfi’s curriculum is designed to prepare individuals for these real-life challenges.
-Courses on communication and teamwork often include modules that teach learners how to interpret body language, tone of voice, and non-verbal signals.
+And courses on communication and teamwork often include modules that teach learners how to interpret body language, tone of voice, and non-verbal signals.
 By practicing these skills in a structured environment, users can develop a sharper sense of situational awareness.

 The Best Way to Read the Room: A Step-by-Step Guide